djplaner/blog/docs/2010/01/09/bim-design-of-manage-marking-and-other-features-for-coordinators/index.md

 ---
-title: BIM - Design of &quot;Manage Marking&quot; and other features for Coordinators
+title: BIM - Design of \"Manage Marking\" and other features for Coordinators
 date: 2010-01-09 12:35:55+10:00
 categories: ['bim']
 type: post